Jerome Derr Obituary - Columbus, WI | Legacy Pro

 Survivors include his wife, Eileen of Columbus; four daughters, Shirley Vaughan of Sun Prairie, Patricia (Larry) Gumz of Rio, Diane (Daniel) Guenther of Columbus and Lynn (Warren) Kreyer of Poynette; one son, Duane Derr of Madison; two stepchildren, Gale Levandowski of Berry, Ala., and David (Karen) Levandowski of Hinckley, Ill.; five grandchildren, Chris Vaughan, Tyrone (Ashley) Gumz, Erica (Jason) Knaus, Laura (Tom) Kendall and Bryan (Sheri) Guenther; five great-grandchildren, Deklan, Kane, Landon, Vivian and Everly; one sister, Marian Jesberger of Sun Prairie; other relatives and friends.
 He was preceded in death by his parents; wife, Ione, in 2001; a brother, Robert; and an infant sister, Agnes.

-A Mass of Christian Burial will be held at11 a.m., with visitation beginning at 10 a.m., on Wednesday, Sept.
+A Mass of Christian Burial was held at 11 a.m., with visitation beginning at 10 a.m., on Wednesday, Sept.
 9, 2020, at ST. JOSEPH'S CATHOLIC CHURCH, East Bristol.
-Rev. Jarod Holzhuter will officiate.
-Interment will be in the church cemetery.
+Rev. Jarod Holzhuter officiated.
+Interment was in the church cemetery.
 Memorials may be directed to St. Joseph Church.
 A heartfelt thank you to LifeStar and Ryan EMS, Prairie Ridge Health ER staff in Columbus and Dr. Rolf Poser.
 Also, special thanks to Dr. Hudson and the ER and ICU staff at St. Mary's Hospital, Madison.
 Online condolences may be made at jensenfuneralandcremation.com.

 Jensen Funeral & Cremation